 During the summer session of the Capstone year, students attend intensive courses in Modern Standard Arabic, Arabic Media, and Moroccon Colloquial Arabic (Darija).
 The Moroccon Colloquial course develops the participant's colloquial language skills so he or she can use it in daily life, with the help of a language partner who will interact with the participant exclusively in Darija.
 The Print Media course develops reading strategies as well as raising cultural awareness of the region.
 The Non-Print Media course helps students develop listening strategies so that they are able to follow any televised discussion or a dialogue.
 The Language and its Conjunctions course develop writing at the text level with emphasis on clarity and cohesion.
 During the fall and spring semesters, participants will attend translation classes in addition to the summer courses.

-During the fall and spring semesters, all participants undertake professional internships reflecting their chosen field of interest at cooperating Moroccon organizations.
-The Flagship Resident Director and Internship Coordinator make site visits to internship locations to evaluate the appropriateness of the internship, provide support for the participant, and to help build relationships for future participants, where appropriate.
+During the fall and spring semesters, all participants undertake professional internships and/or directed research projects reflecting their chosen field of interest at cooperating Moroccon organizations.
+The Flagship Resident Director and Internship Coordinator make site visits to internship locations/directed research sites to evaluate the appropriateness of the internship, provide support for the participant, and to help build relationships for future participants, where appropriate.

 During the summer, all participants stay in the dorms and share rooms with Egyptian roommates.
 The girls' dorms are at a walking distance from the Faculty of Arts, while the boys' dorms are 20 minutes away by car.
 All rooms are air conditioned, washers are available on each floor, a reading and studying area is available in both dorms, and free Wi-Fi internet is accessible to all participants.
 Three meals are offered during the week and two on the weekend.
 During the fall and spring semesters, participants in the capstone year program may choose to stay in the dorms, live with a family, or in a rented apartment with an Egyptian roommate.
 The Resident Director along with the Logistics Coordinators, help participants with housing before the beginning of the fall semester.